pyarchinit/selectbyrelationship_repo/README.md

 A videotutorial by Salvatore Fiandaca where it's showed the use of python macro by Salvatore Larosa: https://www.youtube.com/watch?v=PRDftcPWNg8

-An other videotutorial by Salvatore Fiandaca for testing the macro python code embedded inside selectFromRelations plugin: https://www.youtube.com/watch?v=4lXRnsMO-qI
+One more videotutorial by Salvatore Fiandaca for testing the macro python code embedded inside selectFromRelations plugin: https://www.youtube.com/watch?v=4lXRnsMO-qI